eunbicho/eunbicho/README.md

 ### Hi there 👋

-I am a student who wants to be a super cool mobile App developer :-)
+I am a student who wants to be a iOS App developer :-)

 #### 🌱 Interested in